-RhodesFST is a Charitable Trust which was set up in 1989 to commemorate the late Lord Rhodes who throughout his life was tireless in his support for the work of the Probation Service in the North West of England.
+RhodesFST is a Charitable Trust which was set up in 1989 to commemorate the late Lord Rhodes who, throughout his life, was tireless in his support for the work of the Probation Service in the North West of England.

-The purpose of Rhodes is to support criminal justice practitioners and managers to visit projects around the world (and in the UK) and share the learning.
+The purpose of Rhodes FST is to support criminal justice practitioners and managers to visit projects around the world, as well as in the UK, and share the learning.
 We do this by providing bursaries (usually between £1000 - £2000) to cover the costs of travel, accommodation and subsistence.

-In October 2018, we formed a partnership with Liverpool John Moores University (LJMU) School of Law to offer additional support for Rhodes scholars for the duration of their research/visits.
+In October 2018, the Trust formed a partnership with Liverpool John Moores University [LJMU] School of Law to offer additional support for Rhodes scholars for the duration of their research/visits.
 Scholarship recipients are also encouraged to disseminate their research through publication.
 The work of previous scholars has been published in the Probation Journal and along with academic colleagues at LJMU, members of the Journal's Editorial Board are on hand to provide advice on the Journal's publication and peer review process.